Hypothyroidism

 Effect of hypothyroidism on pregnancy

-Pregnant women with hypothyroidism may feel tired, have trouble fighting cold temperatures, and experience muscle cramps.
+Pregnant women with hypothyroidism may feel tired, have trouble fighting cold temperatures and experience muscle cramps.
 Thyroid hormones play a crucial role in fetal development.
-This help to develop the brain and nervous system of the baby.
+This helps to develop the brain and nervous system of the baby.
 Therefore, balancing thyroid hormone levels during pregnancy is extremely important, especially when you have hypothyroidism.
 If the unborn baby does not get enough of these hormones, there may be problems associated with brain development, and also, there could be issues later.

 Symptoms of hypothyroidism